kids encyclopedia robot

 Fischer's district was geographically the largest in the Nebraska Legislature, comprising 12 counties and part of a 13th.
 During her tenure in the legislature, she did a weekly radio show on seven stations covering her district, and wrote a weekly column printed in several newspapers.

-In 2007, she helped to filibuster a bill that created a statewide smoking ban for indoor workplaces and public places.
+In 2007, Fischer helped lead a filibuster against a bill to create a statewide smoking ban for indoor workplaces and public places.
+Commonly known as the Nebraska Clean Indoor Air Act, the bill passed and was signed into law in 2008.

 .....
-A spokesman for the National Right to Life Committee stated that the Nebraska law was stronger than those of other states, which only required that the client be asked if she wanted to see an ultrasound image.
+A spokesman for the National Right to Life Committee said the law was stronger than those of other states, which required only that the client be asked whether she wanted to see an ultrasound image.
 The measure passed by a 40–5 vote, and was signed into law by Governor Dave Heineman.

-Fischer served as chairwoman for the Transportation and Telecommunications Committee and helped pass the BUILD Nebraska Act through the Unicameral.
+Fischer chaired the Transportation and Telecommunications Committee and helped pass the BUILD Nebraska Act through the Unicameral.
 This bill prioritized a quarter cent of the state sales tax for infrastructure projects.

 U.S. Senate (2013–present)